If you are looking for the best posture exercises for seniors, I’ve got you covered!

 “it is often just a matter of changing your activities and strengthening your muscles.”

 Your core muscles – including your abdominal and gluteal muscles – support maintaining an upright posture.
-It’s also essential to consider shoulder exercises for seniors and back stretches for elderly, as these are crucial for overall posture and mobility.
+It’s also essential to consider shoulder exercises for seniors and back stretches for the elderly, as these are crucial for overall posture and mobility.

 Incorporating exercises, like planks, bridges, and the aforementioned shoulder exercises and back stretches, into your fitness program will bolster your core strength, benefiting your posture.”